alvesdan/dockir/README.md

 ## How it works?

-The application has an Agent running and mantaining the state of the Todo list.
+The application has an Agent running and maintaining the state of the Todo list.
 The `start_link` method loads the list from a file and on every change of state it persists the changes to the file again.

 ```elixir
 alias Dockir.Todo